AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/on-behalf-of/web-app/readme.md

 'Authorization': 'Bearer ' + accessToken,
 ```

-The web api should first use the validateJwt function to process and validate the incoming request.
-That function also calls the getSigningKeys function to do signature validation.
+The web api should first use the `validateJwt` function to process and validate the incoming request.
+That function also calls the `getSigningKeys` function to do signature validation.
+Most apps can use these functions as is from the sample.
+Some apps may do additional validations on the JWT claims.

 ### The User Experience